Tommi Nakari

 Tommi Taneli Nakari (born 1967) is a Finnish serial killer who killed two common-law wives and his mother between 1992 and 2008.
-For the final crime, he was convicted of manslaughter and sentenced to 14.5 years imprisonment, despite his claims that he couldn't remember committing any of the murders.
+For the final crime, he was convicted of manslaughter and sentenced to 14.5 years imprisonment, despite his claims that he could not remember committing any of the murders.

 Murders

 First murder

 On 17 August 1992, Tommi and his common-law wife decided to go on a trip to Helsinki, since they had recently retrieved their unemployment benefits.
 Instead, they ended up in Pieksämäki, where they spent the night drinking alcohol with friends in various drinking establishments.
 When the bars closed down, the couple started their journey back home to Mikkeli, since none of their friends were at home.

 At the train station, they came across an ex-convict who was also en route to Mikkeli.
 For an undisclosed reason, Nakari and his wife began arguing, resulting in the former walking away without his wife and sleeping the night off in a nearby grill bar.
 On the following morning, in an attempt to cure his hangover, Nakari began to drink large amounts of beer, which was combined with a bottle of Lorazepam.
 He managed to stumble back to his house, as he was worried about his wife.
 He found her there, with his wife explaining that she had been released from custody on the night before.

-Nakari didn't believe her explanation, and began chewing down on various medical pills he had lying in his home.
+Nakari did not believe her explanation, and began chewing down on various medical pills he had lying in his home.
 His wife began scolding him for it, and in the heat of the moment, Nakari picked up a long-bladed knife and stabbed his wife ten times with brutal force, so much so that the knife pierced through her body to the other side.
 As a finishing blow, he also cut her throat.
 He then covered the body up with cloths and towels, before falling asleep.

 After a few days passed, Nakari regained consciousness, unable to remember what had happened.
 He entered the bedroom, only to find that the walls were splattered in blood and his wife's body sprawled on the floor.
 Realizing that he had killed her, Nakari attempted suicide by slicing his wrists, but the bleeding stopped, prompting him to wash it off in the bathtub.
 He then attempted to hang himself in the wardrobe, but again failed.

 Nakari then left the city, spending the rest of the week binging on alcohol and drugs, keeping the homicide a secret.
 He was eventually detained by police and brought back to his apartment, where authorities found the decomposing body of his wife.
 Nakari was then brought to the Health Care Legal Security Center, where he was diagnosed with a personality disorder.
 Taking this diagnosis into account, the court commuted his initial sentence of 12.4 years to 8 years.